 - Decimals must be used for part units — that is, 1.5 L not 1½ L.

 - The marking of net weight or measure must be:

 - in close proximity to the name or description of the goods (if applicable)

-However, if — due to the size of the goods or package — it's not possible to use letters and figures of at least 2 mm, the marking may be in smaller letters and figures.
+If, due to the size of the goods or package, it's not possible to use letters and figures of at least 2 mm, the marking may be in smaller letters and figures.
 These should still be large enough to be clear and legible.